Understand Asana’s capabilities

 - Due times—Specify the time something is due so you don’t miss a deadline, and everyone will know when you need it by—no matter their time zone.

-- Attachments—Add files from your computer, Dropbox, Box, or Google Drive to any task or conversation.
+- Attachments—Add files from your computer, Google Drive, OneDrive, Dropbox, or Box to any task or conversation.

-- Hearts—Say thanks, give a thumbs up, or vote for a task with a heart.
-Why “like” when you can love?
+- Likes—Acknowledge a task or comment, say thanks, give a thumbs up, or vote for a task with a like.

 - Tasks in multiple projects—Keep the same task in multiple projects to show work in different contexts without duplicating efforts.